Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

 In addition to poisonous plants, bears, and other wild animals, many hikers may face various health issues along the trail.
 And although the number of Pacific Crest Trail deaths is small, every traveler should carefully consider his or her own health risks.

-The PCT is a rather difficult path for hikers due to the lack of water resources.
+The PCT is a pretty difficult path for hikers due to the lack of water resources.
 This problem is especially relevant throughout the California sections.

 In some places, you will have to travel 20-30 miles from one source of water to another.
-This means that you should physically prepare to carry large amounts of water.
+This means that you should physically prepare to carry large amounts of liquid.

 At the same time, too much water may be waiting for you in the form of rain, snow, flooded rivers, etc. So before starting, be sure to check the Pacific Crest Trail water report, which is compiled from volunteer reports.